Bonelab/HRpQCT-Knee-Seg/README.md

 NOTE 2: The above install command will use the `requirements.txt` file and will install the default versions of all of the dependencies.
 There are two special cases with special requirements file:

-`requirements_arc_c11.1.txt` is for using the NVIDIA A100 GPUs on the ARC cluster at the University of Calgary.
+`requirements_arc_c11.1.txt` is for using the NVIDIA A100 GPU nodes on the ARC cluster at the University of Calgary, and also on `Groot`.
 You can install the package with this requirements file by running:

 ```bash
 pip install -e . -r requirements_arc_c11.1.txt